rebootl/website-reflect_server/notes.md

 ## Tasks / Issues

-- finish the server
+- create a flash message system ==> WIP
+  - make a flash helper
+  - cleanup mini-select-view

 - rework the client
   - make submodule for type sel.
   - rework sel.
 CSS

-- create a flash message system
+- finish the server

 - subtags are part of topics